Convenor: Fredrik Jutfelt

 The capacity of the genotype to produce distinct phenotypes under different environmental conditions is a widespread and powerful means by which animals can adapt to ensure performance and survival in a fluctuating thermal environment.

 The Thermobiology Group is composed of individuals interested in the profound effect temperature, and other environmental factors, have on biological life.
-Our interests span all kingdoms and all life stages.
+Our interests span all animals and all life stages.
 A key objective of this group is to bring physiologists, ecologists and conservation biologists together to explore how animals interact and adapt to their environment.

 Each year the SEB Thermobiology Group, in association with the Journal of Thermal Biology (JTB), hosts lecture at the SEB’s Annual Conference.
-The list of annual lectures is given below.